Stuart Butler: Career

 In September 2014, Butler left the Heritage Foundation and joined the Brookings Institution's Economic Studies program as a senior fellow.
 Butler is a board member of the Convergence Center for Policy Resolution, an organization that brings stakeholders together on contentious issues and uses professional facilitation to seek common ground.
-Butler is also a board member of Mary's Center, a system of community clinics in Washington DC and Maryland.
+Butler is also a board member of Mary's Center, a system of community clinics in Washington D.C. and Maryland.

 Personal life

 Butler became a U.S. citizen in 1996.
 He and his wife reside in Washington, D.C.
 His brother is Eamonn Butler.